CerenPaja/Michael-Scott-quotes/README.md

 # Michael Scott Quote Generator
 Responsive and mobile friendly project, built with HTML5, CSS3 and Javascript.
-Generate a new quote from Michael with a click of a button and also share the quote to Twitter.
+You can generate a new Michael Scott quote from the TV series the Ofcice with a click of a button and also share the quote to Twitter.

 ## Live Project
 You can check out my live project [here](https://cerenpaja.github.io/Michael-Scott-quotes)